craft-ai/craft-ai-client-js/README.md

 - **`operations_as_events`** is a boolean, either `true` or `false`.
 The default value is `false`.
 If it is set to true, all context operations are treated as events, as opposed to context updates.
 This is appropriate if the data for an agent is made of events that have no duration, and if many events are more significant than a few.
 If `operations_as_events` is `true`, `learning_period` and the advanced parameter `tree_max_operations` must be set as well.
 In that case, `time_quantum` is ignored because events have no duration, as opposed to the evolution of an agent's context over time.
 - **`tree_max_operations`** is a positive integer.
 It **can and must** be set only if `operations_as_events` is `true`.
 It defines the maximum number of events on which a single decision tree can be based.
 It is complementary to `learning_period`, which limits the maximum age of events on which a decision tree is based.
 - **`tree_max_depth`** is a positive integer.
 It defines the maximum depth of decision trees, which is the maximum distance between the root node and a leaf (terminal) node.
 A depth of 0 means that the tree is made of a single root node.
 By default, `tree_max_depth` is set to 6 if the output is categorical (e.g. `enum`), or to 4 if the output is numerical (e.g. `continuous`).
+- **`min_samples_per_leaf`** is a positive integer.
+It defines the minimum number of samples that must be in a leaf to allow a split that creates this leaf.
+It is complementary to `tree_max_depth` in preventing the tree from overgrowing, hence limiting overfitting.
+By default, `min_samples_per_leaf` is set to 4.

 These advanced configuration parameters are optional, and will appear in the agent information returned by **craft ai** only if you set them to something other than their default value.
 If you intend to use them in a production environment, please get in touch with us.